49 Foods That Start With E (I bet you can’t list them!)

 - Earl Grey Tea

-I hope you enjoyed learning new foods that start with e!
+I hope you enjoyed learning new foods that start with E (how about foods that start with i next?)!
 Let me know if I’ve missed any in the comments below.